ChrisZieba/LogicPull/README.md

 Software Requirements
 ------------

-[LogicPull](http://www.logicpull.com/) uses the software packages listed below.
-For detailed instruction on how to install please see [here](http://help.logicpull.com/portal/articles/installation).
+[LogicPull](https://www.logicpull.com/) uses the software packages listed below in our servr side tech stack.
+For detailed instruction on how to install LogicPull on a server, please see [here](http://help.logicpull.com/portal/articles/installation-server).

 | Package | Description | License |
 | --- | --- | --- |